BenJokek/Henry-individual-project-1/README.md

 ## FastAPI

 I used the FastAPI framework to create an app with several endpoints.
 The application communicates with my PostgreSQL database using SQLAlchemy to perform various operations on movie data.
 I host the API in Render (the same website where I created the database) and also there I can configure the enviroment variables with the database credentials.
-That's the only configuration I need in order to connect the database, the code itself do the rest.
-Also important when creating the "Web Service" server in Render, in order to be able to use the API, I have to configure the settings so the "Build Command" is "pip install -r requirements.txt" and the "Start Command" is "uvicorn main:app --host 0.0.0.0 --port 10000".
+Also when creating the "Web Service" server in Render, in order to be able to use the API, I have to configure the settings so the "Build Command" is "pip install -r requirements.txt" and the "Start Command" is "uvicorn main:app --host 0.0.0.0 --port 10000".
 Here is the importance of having a environment in our project so we can add the dependencies with "pip freeze > requirements.txt" so the server use that file to install everything needed (https://github.com/HX-FNegrete/render-fastapi-tutorial).

+### API goals:
+- The month is entered and the function returns the number of movies that were released that month (name of the month, in str, example 'January') historically: return {'month':month , 'amount':response}
+- The day is entered and the function returns the number of movies that were released that day (of the week, in str, example 'Monday') historically: return {'day': day , 'amount':response}
+- Enter the franchise, returning the number of movies, total and average profit: return {'franchise':franchise, 'quantity':response, 'total_profit':response, 'average_profit' :answer}
+- Enter the country, returning the number of movies produced in it: return {'country':country, 'quantity':response}
+- Enter the producer, returning the total profit and the number of movies they produced: return {'producer':producer, 'total_profit':response, 'quantity':response}
+- Enter the movie, returning investment, profit, return, and the year it was released: return {'movie':movie, 'investment':response, 'profit' :response,'return':response, 'year':response}
+- Enter a movie name and it recommends similar ones in a list of 5 values: return {'recommended list': response}

 ## Model - Movie Description Based Recommender